 Your dog is likely to remember any negative or traumatic experience.
 Once a dog is eight weeks old, its brain becomes adult-like.
 Therefore, they can recall many things that have happened over time.
 A single traumatic event your dog underwent while training may induce phobic responses.
 The dog will keep flashing through the number of unpleasant events, associate them with the trainer, and fear human beings.

-For instance, if the trainer punishes a dog so often, they are likely to pair the stimuli with the unpleasant consequence.
+For instance, if the trainer punishes a dog often, they are likely to pair the stimuli with the unpleasant consequence.
 To ensure that this does not happen to your dog, use positive reinforcement training that will not expose the dog to sudden fear.
 Dogs easily consolidate memories that provoke their behavior.

 The type of dog punishment that you should avoid during training include: